PollyTikhonova/ImGQfinder/README.md

                         behaviour can be changed with this parameter.
   -tetdef TETDEF        Allowed number of defective nucleotides in tetrads.
 By
                         default, 1.
-  -ns, --no-sequences   Not to include sequences to the output -r, --repeats         To include soft-masked genome areas.
+  -ns, --no-sequences   Not to include sequences to the output.
+  -r, --repeats         To include soft-masked genome areas.
 By default, not
                         included.
   -v, --verbose         Show the status of procesing or not.
 By default print
                         stages info
+  --nthreads NTHREADS   Number of kernels to use.
 ```